cf7/Fourier/README.md

 Haven't started core NLP engine

 ## References
 Of course, as often happens, a few months after ideating and building this project, I find out that someone else has already done it.
-Fortunately, my original idea takes their concept at least one step further.
+Fortunately, my original idea takes their concept at least one step further by extending to natural language.
 Here's an excellent tool I found that is pretty much Fourier but stops at abstract syntax trees.\
 [AST Explorer](https://astexplorer.net/)